-Waka Huia Teacher:
+A Waka Huia teacher:

-The Waka Huia teacher is a significant person who:
+A Waka Huia teacher is a significant person who:

 A Waka Huia is a treasure box, which was used by Māori to hold precious adornments such as hei tiki (pendants) and huia feathers for dressing the hair.